All Episodes

 Bill Richardson is now the weather czar.

-The vast majority of their budget goes to weather forecasting predict which crucial.
+The Commerce Department, the vast majority of their budget goes to weather forecasting, which crucial.

 Did you see the movie Trading Places?

-Dan Aykroyd and well, you see how the Florida citrus crop could be manipulated so that the um uh the Duke brothers could uh could try to corner tomorrow.
+Dan Aykroyd, and well, you see how the Florida citrus crop could be manipulated so that the Duke brothers could try to corner them.

-They run uh uh NOAA and and all of the weather forecasting agents, the satellites that do all this stuff, National Hurricane Center, that's the commerce department.
+They run NOAA and all of the weather forecasting agents, the satellites that do all this stuff, National Hurricane Center.

-And they just said they have no clue what the winter's gonna be for North Carolina.
+And they just said they have no clue what the winner's going to be for North Carolina.

 We'll be back in just a second.

-Just checking out something here, folks, that uh just received from our official climatologist, Roy Spencer.
+Just checking out something here, folks, that I just received from our official climatologist, Roy Spencer.

 Lawyers call for international court for the environment.